EXECUTIVE BOARD OF MANAGEMENT

 Bruce is a strong Self-Advocacy supporter and has been involved with SAS since 1997.
 Bruce’s robust networking links with CDS has been very beneficial to all our SAS stakeholders - helping us keep up with the latest trends, research and studies relating to Self-Advocacy and issues relating to people with intellectual disability.

 Board Member, Self Advocacy Sydney Inc. 2018 - Current

-Iva Strnadova, Associate Professor.
+Iva Strnadova, Professor.

 Mgr.
 (Master of Special Education; Charles University in Prague, Czech Republic), PhDr.
 (Doctor of Philosophy; Charles University in Prague, Czech Republic), PhD (Doctor of Philosophy; Charles University in Prague, Czech Republic), Doc (Associate Professor School of Education UNSW, Fields: Special Education and Disability Tags: Ability and Disability, Special Needs Education)

-Iva Strnadová is Associate Professor in Special Education at the University of New South Wales in Sydney, Australia.
+Iva Strnadová is a Professor in Special Education at the University of New South Wales in Sydney, Australia.
 Her research aims to contribute to better understanding and the improvement of life experiences of people with disability.
 She has a particular research interest in the well-being of people with developmental disability (intellectual disability and autism) and their families over the life span, diverse transitions in the lives of people with disability (particularly people with intellectual disability and autism); women with intellectual disability; parents with intellectual disability; and inclusive research.